CosmicRey/CosmicRey/README.md

 # Rey Brassard
 ### I'm a Graphics Engineer:
-* :pick: Currently working on Minecraft as a codeveloper at SkyBox Labs.
+* :pick: Currently working on Halo Infinite as a codeveloper at SkyBox Labs.
 * :books: I study modern rendering techniques, engine architecture, and machine learning.
 * :evergreen_tree: I have a love for the outdoors, and spend a lot of time hiking :walking_man:, swimming :swimming_man:, and camping :tent: